timville85/TripleController/README.md

 This project combines the NES, SNES and Genesis DaemonBite Retro Controllers projects together with a custom PCB to support 3 different controllers with a single socketed Arduino Pro Micro.
 PCB (KiCad + Gerbers), 3D Cases, and muliple firmware versions (Arduino code) all available in this repository.

-PCB Kits + Fully Assembled units (with firmware of your choice) available on [Tindie](https://www.tindie.com/products/timville/triple-controller-classic-gaming-usb-adapter/)
+PCB Kits + Fully Assembled units (with firmware of your choice) available on [Tindie](https://www.tindie.com/products/24994/)

 3 different firmware versions are available in this repo:
-* **HID:** Optimized for MiSTer, PC, Raspberry Pi, etc. - reports as 3 separate controllers, supports multiplayer from a single unit.
+* Default: Optimized for MiSTer, PC, Raspberry Pi, etc. - reports as 3 separate controllers, supports multiplayer from a single unit.
-* **XInput:** Optimized for Analogue Pocket Dock - reports as a single wired XInput device.
+* Analogue Pocket: Optimized for Pocket Dock - reports as a single wired XInput device.
-* **Switch:** Optimized for Nintendo Switch - Useful when using NSO NES, SNES, and Genesis collections - reports as a single wired switch controller.
+* Nintendo Switch: Optimized for Nintendo Switch Online NES, SNES, and Genesis collections - reports as a single wired switch controller.

 ## Resources Used